INDICATIONS

 WARNINGS AND PRECAUTIONS

-• Infusion Reactions: Can cause infusion reactions, including anaphylaxis.
+• Infusion Reactions: Infusion reactions, including anaphylaxis, can occur.
 Symptoms can include headache, nausea, somnolence, dyspnea, fever, myalgia, rash, or palpitations.
-During the randomized clinical trial period (RCP), infusion reactions were observed with the first course of UPLIZNA in 9.3% of NMOSD patients.
-Infusion reactions of UPLIZNA were observed in 7.4% of IgG4-RD patients during the RCP.
+Infusion reactions were observed in 9.3%, 7.4%, and 10.1% of patients treated with UPLIZNA during the randomized controlled periods (RCPs) of Study 1 in patients with NMOSD, Study 2 in patients with IgG4-RD, and Study 3 in patients with gMG, respectively.
 Infusion reactions were most common with the first infusion but were also observed during subsequent infusions.

 Administer pre-medication with a corticosteroid, an antihistamine, and an antipyretic.
 For life-threatening infusion reactions, immediately and permanently stop UPLIZNA and administer appropriate supportive treatment.
 For less severe infusion reactions, management may involve temporarily stopping the infusion, reducing the infusion rate, and/or administering symptomatic treatment.

-• Infections: An increased risk of infections has been observed with other B-cell depleting therapies.
-The most common infections reported by UPLIZNA-treated patients in the NMOSD RCP and open-label clinical trial periods were urinary tract infection (20%), nasopharyngitis (13%), upper respiratory tract infection (8%), and influenza (7%).
-In the IgG4-RD RCP and open-label period, the most common infections reported by UPLIZNA-treated patients were upper respiratory tract infection (11%), nasopharyngitis (10%), urinary tract infection (9%), and influenza (6%).
+• Infections: Serious, including life-threatening or fatal, bacterial, fungal, and new or reactivated viral infections have been observed during and following completion of treatment with B-cell depleting therapies, including UPLIZNA.
+The most common infections reported by UPLIZNA-treated patients in the NMOSD randomized and open-label clinical trial periods for NMOSD were urinary tract infection (20%), nasopharyngitis (13%), upper respiratory tract infection (8%), and influenza (7%).
+In the IgG4-RD RCP, the most common infections reported by UPLIZNA-treated patients were urinary tract infection, influenza, and pneumonia.
+In the gMG RCP, the most common infections reported by UPLIZNA-treated patients were urinary tract infection and nasopharyngitis.
 Delay UPLIZNA administration in patients with an active infection until the infection is resolved.

-Possible Increased Risk of Immunosuppressant Effects with Other Immunosuppressants: UPLIZNA has not been studied in combination with other immunosuppressants.
-If combining UPLIZNA with another immunosuppressive therapy, consider the potential for increased immunosuppressive effects.
+Possible Increased Risk of Immunosuppressant Effects with Other Immunosuppressants: If combining UPLIZNA with another immunosuppressive therapy, consider the potential for increased immunosuppressive effects.

-Hepatitis B Virus (HBV) Reactivation: Risk of HBV reactivation has been observed with other B-cell depleting antibodies.
-There have been no cases of HBV reactivation in patients treated with UPLIZNA, but patients with chronic HBV infection were excluded from clinical trials.
+Hepatitis B Virus (HBV) Reactivation: HBV reactivation has been observed with B-cell-depleting therapies, including UPLIZNA.
+Fulminant hepatitis, hepatic failure, and death caused by HBV reactivation have occurred in patients treated with B-cell depleting therapies.
+HBV reactivation was observed in a patient treated with UPLIZNA during the gMG clinical trial and in the postmarketing setting.
+Patients with active or chronic HBV infection were excluded from clinical trials.
 Perform HBV screening in all patients before initiation of treatment.
-Do not administer to patients with active hepatitis.
-For patients who are chronic carriers of HBV [HBsAg+], consult liver disease experts before starting and during treatment.
+Do not administer to patients with active HBV confirmed by positive results for HBsAg and anti-HB tests.
+For patients who are negative for HBsAg and positive for HBcAb, or who are carriers of HBV (i.e., HBsAg+), consult liver disease experts before starting and during treatment.

 Tuberculosis